bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # XGB and LSTM Models
 After building the baselines, I built two models that take **multivariate** inputs to see if we can improve, a LSTM and XGBoosted Trees
 * For the LSTM I used a recursive approach, while for the XGBoost model, I used a direct approach
-*
-There are a few ways to setup XGBoost (and LSTM) for multi-step predictions:
- 1. Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
- 2. Direct Approach: Fit the regressor for each time point we want to predict.
-This is essentially its own model per timestep we want to predict.
- 3. Recursive Approach:  Get multiple outputs by creating clusters of models that actually predict features individually at each timestep based on the previous value.
-And then a larger model that predicts the value we actually are focused on (bid/ask price) based on predicted features.
-Rinse & Repeat.

 ## XGBoost
 XGBoost is short for "Extreme Gradient Boosting", and uses an ensemble of gradient boosted trees to make regression/classification predictions.